raw-packet/raw-packet.github.io/index.md

 This project was designed specifically to improve the performance and speed of requests needed for network attacks.

-You can compare perfomance of this project with popular python library [SCAPY](https://scapy.net/) via script [time_test.py](https://github.com/raw-packet/raw-packet/blob/master/Scripts/Others/time_test.py)
+On Linux you can compare perfomance of this project with popular python library [SCAPY](https://scapy.net/) via script [time_test.py](https://github.com/raw-packet/raw-packet/blob/master/Scripts/Others/time_test.py)

 Our testing you can see bellow